What to do with the returns cash

 Yep, folks, that soap-on-a-rope just isn’t quite the same after — what is it now? — eight or 10 years.
 And that sweater from Aunt Mabel?
 Right.
 And that fruitcake… from the family fruitcake… Not my favorite.

 So… we’re all going to be headed out for the returns desk this week… and I have a suggestion for that returns cash.

 And it involves a little bit of our own genealogical returns: let’s all use the cash to pay back our state and local genealogical societies and return the favor for all the work they’ve done for us over the years.

 The fact is, many — perhaps even most — genealogical society memberships run with the calendar year.
-So for those of us who’ve joined in the past, our member status will expire the day after tomorrow.
+So for those of us who’ve joined in the past, our member status will expire in just a few days.
 It’s time to renew.